dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/permalinks.md

 `NAAN` is a
-[Name Assigning Authority Number](https://tools.ietf.org/html/draft-kunze-ark-22#section-2.3), `VERSION` is the version number of the Knora ARK URL format (currently always 1), `PROJECT` is the project's [short-code](knora-iris.md#project-short-codes), and `RESOURCE_UUID` is the resource's [UUID](knora-iris.md#iris-for-data).
+[Name Assigning Authority Number](https://tools.ietf.org/html/draft-kunze-ark-22#section-2.3), `VERSION` is the version number of the DSP-API ARK URL format (currently always 1), `PROJECT` is the project's [short-code](knora-iris.md#project-short-codes), and `RESOURCE_UUID` is the resource's [UUID](knora-iris.md#iris-for-data).

-For example, given the Knora resource IRI `http://rdfh.ch/0001/0C-0L1kORryKzJAJxxRyRQ`, and using the DaSCH's ARK resolver hostname and NAAN, the corresponding ARK URL without a timestamp is:
+For example, given the DSP-API resource IRI `http://rdfh.ch/0001/0C-0L1kORryKzJAJxxRyRQ`, and using the DaSCH's ARK resolver hostname and NAAN, the corresponding ARK URL without a timestamp is: